accel-sim/accel-sim-framework/AccelWatch.md

 ```
 ./accelwattch_hw_profiler/profile_validation_power.sh validation_power_reports volta
 ```
 to measure power five times for each validation set kernel.
-Note that this requires the presence of a Volta GV100 GPU in your system.
+Note that you need to have a GPU card in your system.

-To collect the power reports generated above and create hw_power_validaton_volta.csv containing mean of the five power measurements recorded per validation kernel, run:
+To collect the power reports generated above and create hw_power_validaton_volta.csv containing the mean of the five power measurements recorded per validation kernel, run:
 ```
 ./accelwattch_hw_profiler/collate_power.sh validation_power_reports volta
 ```